 About Nederlandse Elasmobranchen Vereniging (NEV)

 The Dutch Elasmobranch Society was founded in 2010 as a follow-up to the Netherlands group of the EEA.
-The main goal of the Society is: the preservation and protection of sharks and rays by promoting scientific research, education and advocacy, with a focus on species in Dutch waters and the waters of Dutch Overseas Countries and municipalities.
+The main goal of the Society is: the conservation and protection of sharks and rays by promoting scientific research, education and advocacy, with a focus on species in Dutch waters and the waters of Dutch Overseas Countries and municipalities.
 We try to achieve this by:

 – Designing, implementing and supervising research on cartilaginous fishes;